SilvestriStefano/silvestristefano/README.md

 Moved by my passion for Mathematics I followed a purely academic path.
 Once I reached a crossroad in my career I decided to follow another passion of mine and dived into the world of web development.

-In the Fall 2021 I enrolled in a 14(+3)-weeks bootcamp @[EPICODE School](https://epicode.it) to become a Full Stack Developer.
+In mid September 2021 I enrolled in a 14(+3)-weeks bootcamp @[EPICODE School](https://epicode.it) to learn about Full Stack Development.

 I have designed and developed the [SARKAS](https://github.com/murillo-group/sarkas) [website](https://murillo-group.github.io/sarkas/) for the [Murillo-Group at MSU](https://murillogroupmsu.com/) which went live November 2021.
 It was built with [Sphinx](https://www.sphinx-doc.org), a Python static website generator that is mainly used for documentation-type websites.

-At the moment I work at [OLab s.r.l.s](https://olab-studio.com), a small team of amazing Django/Python developers located around Italy.
+At the moment I work at [OLab s.r.l.s.](https://olab-studio.com), a small team of amazing Django/Python developers located around Italy.

-On the side I maintain the SARKAS website, I contribute to Open Source projects, and I have started writing my own Python package that I hope to use in my math research.
+On the side I maintain the SARKAS website, I contribute to Open Source projects, and I am developing my own Python package that I hope to use in my math research.

 ---
 ---